cloudflare/cloudflare-docs/content/email-security/deployment/inline/setup/gsuite-area1-mx.md

 ![A schematic showing where Area 1 security is in the life time of an email received](/email-security/static/gsuite-area1-mx-flow.png)

 In this tutorial you will learn how to configure Gmail with Area 1 as MX record.
-This tutorial is broken down into several steps:
+This tutorial is broken down into several steps.

-1. Add Area 1 IP addresses to the Inbound gateway configuration.
-2. Quarantine malicious detections.
-3. Update your domain MX records.
-4. Secure your email flow.
-5. Send Area 1 SPAM to user spam folder (optional).

 ## Requirements